Numerical study of hypershadows in higher-dimensional black holes: HYPERSHADOW

 We next proceed to analyze the central slices in the \( XY \) plane for various observation angles, in order to further illustrate the deformation of the hypershadow.

 As \( \theta_{\rm o} \) decreases toward zero, the central slice in the \( XY \) plane undergoes a noticeable deformation.
-From Fig.~\ref{MP_0b_cent_diff}, we observe that the hypershadow of the Myers--Perry black hole gradually approaches a nearly circular shape, closely resembling that of the Tangherlini black hole.
+From Fig.~\ref{MP_0b_cent_diff}, we observe that the hypershadow of the Myers-Perry black hole gradually approaches a nearly circular shape, closely resembling that of the Tangherlini black hole.
 However, its center simultaneously shifts away from the image center.
-These findings are further supported by the full three--dimensional hypershadow renderings presented below.
+These findings are further supported by the full three-dimensional hypershadow renderings presented in Fig.~\ref{MP_0b_3D_diff}.

-In comparison, the hypershadow of the single--rotation Myers--Perry black hole (\(a = 0)\) exhibits a distinct behavior.
+In comparison, the hypershadow of the single-rotation Myers-Perry black hole (\(a = 0)\) exhibits a distinct behavior.
 While it retains mirror symmetry with respect to both the \(XY\) and \(YZ\) planes, its shape gradually transitions toward a more spherical structure as \(\theta_{\rm o}\) decreases.
-Unlike the cohomogeneity--one case, where the hypershadow undergoes rigid rotation under changes in the observer inclination angle, the single--rotation configuration results in nontrivial shape deformation.
+Unlike the cohomogeneity-one case, where the hypershadow undergoes rigid rotation under changes in the observer inclination angle, the single-rotation configuration results in nontrivial shape deformation.
 These results highlight the richer geometric response in less symmetric spacetimes and demonstrate the flexibility of our numerical framework in capturing such variations.

-\section{Effects of Observer Position on the Black Hole Shadow}
+\section{EFFECTS OF OBSERVER POSITION ON THE BLACK HOLE SHADOW}

-In this section we study how the observer position shapes the black hole shadow (hypershadow).
+In this section, we study how the observer position shapes the black hole shadow (hypershadow).
 It is well known that increasing the observer radial coordinate $r_o$ (denoted $x_{\rm o} = r_o^2$ in five dimensions) decreases the apparent size of the shadow.
-The influence of the observer inclination angle $\theta_{\rm obs}$ has been analyzed extensively in Ref.~\cite{Vazquez:2003zm, Papnoi:2014aaa, Hu:2020usx}.
+The influence of the observer inclination angle $\theta_{\rm obs}$ has been analyzed extensively in Refs.~\cite{Vazquez:2003zm, Papnoi:2014aaa, Hu:2020usx}.
 They work with angular (celestial) coordinates or impact-parameter mappings in more direct, conventional ways using a projection different from that adopted in our work.
 By contrast, in the equirectangular projection used in this paper, it has received little attention, with only a few studies\cite{Novo:2024wyn} addressing it.
 Here we present a detailed analysis of this effect within the equirectangular projection.